 Analysis of the experts perceptions for a product (for example a yogurt) described by a series of criteria (for example, acidity, saltiness, sweetness, softness) on similar scales (either from one extreme to the other, or on a similar liking scale for each criterion).
 A Semantic differential chart will allow to quickly see which experts agree, and if significantly different patterns are obtained.

 Profile analysis of candidates during a recruitment session.

 Dataset for creating a semantic differential chart

 The data used in this tutorial correspond to a survey where five experts have been asked to rate a product using six descriptors.
 The results are displayed in a table (see below).

 Our goal is to quickly visualize if there are some differences between the judges.

 Setting up a semantic differential chart

 To activate the Semantic Differential Chart dialog box, start XLSTAT, then select the XLSTAT / Sensory data analysis / Semantic Differential Charts command, or Visualizing data / Semantic Differential Charts.

 Once you have clicked on the button, the dialog box appears.

-Select the labels of the experts, and include the header, even if is blank, as the Column labels option is activated.
+Select the labels of the experts, and include the header, even if is blank, as the Variables labels option is activated.